Aditya9056/smush-repo/readme.txt

 * Fixed: Preserve file permission after smushing ( Fix for Images disappearing in Media library on some hosts )
 * Fixed: Styles plugin compatibility
 * Fixed: Warning: For settings link in Network admin, Warning: https://goo.gl/HAfhaF ( Thank you @Maks3w for suggestions )
+* Fixed: Fatal error if both pro version and free version are activated
 * Code Optimisation

 = 2.1.3 =